 We have observed through incident investigations that psychological and physical health can contribute to incidents at work.
-Accordingly, worker wellness is a component of Mosaic's management system.
+Accordingly, worker wellness is a component of Mosaic's Management System.
 Called Live Well.
-Work Well., Mosaic's wellness programs address four wellness pillars - safety, physical, psychological and financial - for our nearly 13,000 employees.
-Mosaic's Worker Wellness program is based off Total Worker Health® (TWH), championed by the Centers for Mental Health Commission of Canada, Disease Control and Prevention (CDC) and the National Institute for Occupational Safety and Health (NIOSH).
+Work Well., Mosaic's wellness programs address four wellness pillars - safety, physical, psychological and financial - for our nearly 14,000 employees.
+Mosaic's Worker Wellness program is based off Total Worker Health® (TWH), championed by the Centers for Mental Health Commission of Canada, Disease Control and Prevention (CDC), and the National Institute for Occupational Safety and Health (NIOSH).

 Mosaic provides health benefits that include insurance plans, retirement savings plans, tobacco cessation programs, wellness incentive programs and flexible work schedules; leave benefits; and site-specific wellness programs, such as on-site gyms, fitness memberships and walking paths.
 We also offer a company-wide Employee Assistance Program (EAP) that is confidential and addresses a variety of concerns, both personal and work-related.
+In some regions, family members have access to EAP as well.
 Discussion may occur by speaking with an EAP counselor over the phone, having a face-to-face meeting with an EAP counselor or through a referral to a mental health professional in the employee's local area.
 This benefit is offered as an additional resource for wellness.
 See 401-2 for more information.